neicnordic/neic.no/_posts/2019-06-17-FAIR-data-course.md

 ---
 title: "FAIR Data Stewardship course"
-summary: "NeIC and DM-Forum in Denmark are jointly hosting the second Nordic course "FAIR Data Stewardship” on 18-22 November 2019, this time in Copenhagen."
+summary: "NeIC and DM-Forum in Denmark are jointly hosting the second Nordic course FAIR Data Stewardship on 18-22 November 2019, this time in Copenhagen."
 photo: "/assets/images/latest-news-22.jpeg"
 ---